harikishorekuppa/filesystem/Readme.md

 		//TODO implement method to create a clone of from "file" }

-#Sample-Output
+#Sample-Output:<br>
-By default system assumes current directory as root with 1.txt and 2.txt files.
+By default system assumes current directory as root with 1.txt and 2.txt files.<br>
 Run PalyFileSystem as Java Application.

 Instructions console output:
 ----------------------------
 commands:<br>